MicrosoftDocs/entra-docs/docs/identity/saas-apps/kno2fy-tutorial.md

    ![Screenshot shows how to edit Basic SAML Configuration.](common/edit-urls.png "Basic Configuration")

-To access the information to setup **Basic SAML Configuration** review the [Microsoft Entra Information Section](#access-microsoft-entra-information-in-kno2fy) below.
+> To access the information to setup **Basic SAML Configuration** review the [Microsoft Entra Information Section](#access-microsoft-entra-information-in-kno2fy) above.

 1. On the **Basic SAML Configuration** section, perform the following steps:

     a.
 In the **Identifier** textbox, paste the value from: